iocfinc/100DaysOfML/Logs.md

 Well, shift went south fast.
 So here we are, doing Keras at 8:00AM.  :thumbsup: The lab work right now is for Keras.
 An implementation of Student Admissions Analysis.
 This has already been done using the basic Numpy and Pandas, this time we are going to do it with Pandas and Keras.
 The prelab shows that this is a follow along lab, no wonder there was no TODO item in the lab notebook.
 Anyway, We would probably update Github for this one.
 This lab is more of a reinforcement learning of the Keras model.

 So I am done with the first Lab: Student admissions.
 For now I am reading this [post](http://ruder.io/optimizing-gradient-descent/index.html#rmsprop) about Gradient Descent optimization algorithms.
-This post on [Visualizing and animating Algorithms](http://louistiao.me/notes/visualizing-and-animating-optimization-algorithms-with-matplotlib/) is actually awsome.
+This post on [Visualizing and animating Algorithms](http://louistiao.me/notes/visualizing-and-animating-optimization-algorithms-with-matplotlib/) is actually awesome.
 Makes learning of the algorithms much faster.
 So what was basically introduced as SGD and MiniBatch GD are just the basics.
 In the post, I learned about Adam, AdaMax, Nadam,  NAG, RMSProp, AMSGrad.
 All math heavy but you get the point that they are improved versions of each other.
 Also, you get the idea that some should work more than others.
 > __*There are no good and bad models, just right and wrong ones.*__

 Just meant to say that every model, algorithm that we learn has its own use.
 Its about where we apply them to that counts.
 Imagine if you model a 2 input NAND gate with AMSGrad, that would be overkill when a simple SGD could suffice.